kieler/kieler-vscode/keith-vscode/README.md

 -   `keith-vscode` has a dependency on `klighd-vscode` to support diagrams.
 However, currently only one extension with a dependency on `klighd-vscode` can be active at the same time.
-If this is a problem, close all files that are not supported by this extension and reload the vscode window.
+If this is a problem, close all files that are not supported by this extension and reload the VS Code window.
     Afterwards, only open files that are supported by this extension so no other klighd-vscode` dependent extension is activated.